hollowverse-archive/architecture/originServer/originServer.md

 This is the API Gateway URL for the "API" wrapping our Lambdas.

-It is worth noting that an API in API Gateway is not limited to Lambda, but for us, all that the API does is proxying requests the Lambda.
+The API Gateway is not limited to Lambda, but for us, all that the API does is proxy requests the Lambda.

 URL paths in API Gateway can be mapped to different Lambda functions: